 We help the children that other charities don’t always reach - disadvantaged, disabled and distressed.
 Donating £5 can help some of the most vulnerable children in our region…Make a Donation

 The Clown Doctors is an innovative programme offering hospitalised children opportunities to take part in artistic play.
 It aims to relieve them of fear and insecurities and to empower the children to understand and come to terms with their situation at a traumatic time in their lives.

-The Children’s Foundation has funded the current Clown Doctor programme at The Great North Children’s Hospital in Newcastle since 2013.
-Since that time they have interacted with over 3,800 children, siblings and their families.
+The Children’s Foundation fund the Clown Doctor programme at The Great North Children’s Hospital, Sunderland Royal Hospital and University Hospital of North Durham.
+Over the past two years, they have interacted with over 2,000 children, siblings and their families.
 The Clown Doctors work with children aged 6 months to 16 years and within a wide range of medical departments wherever there are young people.
 Activities are age-specific and ability-specific so each child has their own unique experience with the Clown Doctors.

 Meet the Clown Doctors